kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

 In the example here we assume that all Airflow tasks share one disk, but for distributed environments you would need to use non-local file paths.

 4. Open `conf/logging.yml` and modify the `root: handlers` section to `[console]` at the end of the file.
-By default, Kedro use the rich library to enhance log output with sophisticated formatting.
-However, some deployment systems, including Airflow, may encounter difficulties with the rich format.
+By default, Kedro uses the [Rich library](https://rich.readthedocs.io/en/stable/index.html) to enhance log output with sophisticated formatting.
+However, some deployment systems, including Airflow, don't work well with Rich.
 Therefore, we're adjusting the logging to a simpler console version.
 For more information on logging in Kedro, you can refer to the [Kedro docs](https://docs.kedro.org/en/stable/logging/index.html).

 ```shell
 root: